 Pretoria Boeremark is a firm locals’ favourite, where those selling traditional products are mostly the farmers themselves.
 Expect traditional flavourful, aromatic fare including handmade yoghurt, rusks, preserves and herbs, as well as fresh meat.
 Apart from the food, you can also buy jewellery, woodwork and clothing.

 The Indian Ocean is vital to KwaZulu-Natal tourism and its economy.
 It’s warmer year-round than the Atlantic Ocean further south, and a playground for millions of South Africans.
 One good way to experience it is to take a charter cruise out to sea.
 Sightings of whales, dolphins, sunfish and many other ocean denizens are common.
 Charter outfits like ABM Charters, African Queen and Blue Water Charters offer cruises offshore and in the busy harbour, as well as deep-sea fishing.
 Don’t fancy being on the ocean wave?
-Take a hike: the Drakensberg mountain-range offers short and multi-day treks for all levels of fitness.
+Take a hike: the Drakensberg mountain range offers short and multi-day treks for all fitness levels.
 Try the five-hour, 11km Injisuthi Battle Cave walk, which takes you to waterfalls and the cave itself, with its dazzling and mysterious cave art.

 As an alternative to – or reward for – such exertions, linger on the Midlands Meander, a network of routes offering accommodation, arts and crafts, artisanal foods and more.

 ** This post was supplied, by Luane Lavery, the brand communications manager at kulula.com, providing these valuable insider tips.
 Pics sourced and provided.